atimholt/going-through-Vulkan-Tutorial/README.md

 New function definition placement will be based as close to per-level ordering as may be allowed without moving anything else around. (see https://en.wikipedia.org/wiki/Tree_(data_structure)#Per-level_ordering).
 I may occasionally re-order to strict per-level ordering in a commit made for that purpose, but shuffling code around in version-controlled code is a Very Bad Thing™.
 I'll only do it when I can no longer resist how beautifully logical such a strict ordering would be.

+### Ugly Stuff

 I'm also giving myself permission to do some truly ugly things in definition files, since ugly code can't hurt anyone from there.
 Using `using namespace std;` probably isn't too unusual for a definition file, but I'll probably only use it where I think it makes things clearer.
 I'll leave `std::` on std algorithms and some std containers, for example.
 What's less usual is some questionable macro usage, and whatever other weird crap I can come up with that I think makes actual definitions clearer, but would never be wise to put in a header.

+### using namespace std

+`using namespace std;`, of course, should NEVER EVER go in a header, but proper use in a definition file makes some things clearer.
+The widespread use of std::vector makes 'vector' without 'std::' unambiguous. 'begin()' and 'end()' are almost always used in contexts where it's obvious that they're generating an iterator, and 'string' is going to be a string class in any context, and whether it's even std::string is mostly moot in practice (though that's the usual assumption).

+Something like std::set would probably be fine without the 'std::' prefix, but it's not used as often as something like 'vector', and it's also interpretable as a common English verb.
+Some std algorithms are obvious enough (like 'sort'), but there are a lot of them, and most people can't be expected to know them all.
+Even if the name of the algorithm makes its meaning obvious, emphasizing its connection to the STL gives the brain something to latch onto when trying to read the code.
+I still might indulge in a couple 'bare' std algorithms, like sort.